-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

 However, the actual amount of time a ticket will affect you depends on the record.
-There are three primary places in which a speeding ticket impacts you:
+There are three places where a speeding ticket impacts you:

 - The document your state maintains that keeps track of your driving history

 - Your car insurance rates

 These each work a little differently, and they can all be impacted by the severity of the infraction, the number of tickets you've received recently and your state's laws.

 How long does a ticket stay on your DMV record?